dheidelberger/crop-converter/README.md

 In a word (or two), *bullet points.* In a few more words, I often do work for a client where I have a lot of bullet points that need to incrementally appear.
 I make a PSD of the bullet points, very quickly make a series of horizontal guides between each line, and then run it through this script.
 The script generates an XML file that can be brought into Premiere.
 The XML consists of a timeline with several copies of the PSD file.
 Each clip is cropped to one of the guides that I set up in Photoshop.

 ##### I still don't understand
-It's kind of hard to describe, but here's a quick video demonstrating the concept:
+It's kind of hard to describe, but [here's a quick video](https://vimeo.com/180926598/9af0325e09) demonstrating the concept and explaining how to install and use Crop Converter.
-*video tbd*

 #
 #